 We were awarded “Collegiate Scholarship” for 75 Kyats a month.

 - The “then new” education system wanted us to spend one more year in school before attending the university.

 - Is it our fate or destiny to serve as guinea pigs of the Educators?

-- We attended the last ever I. Sc.(A) classes held at “Leik Khone” on Prome Road.
-It was initially used by the Faculty of Engineering before it moved to the Gyogone Campus.
+- Attended the last ever I. Sc.(A) classes at “Leik Khone” on Prome Road.

-- We took the last ever I. Sc.(A) examination at the designated high schools.
+- Took the last ever I. Sc.(A) examination at the designated high schools.

 - Most of Rangoon University (except Medical and Engineering Colleges) were suspended following the fateful anniversary celebration of “7th July and the demolition of the historic Rangoon University Students’ Union”.

-- Thus, those who were one year senior to us in High School graduated 2.5 years ahead of us.
+- Those who were one year senior to us in High School graduated 2.5 years ahead of us.